Willet/SecondFunnel/README.md

 The SecondFunnel project has a few primary components:
 * [**API**](.#-api): The backbone of the SecondFunnel project; provides an API for requesting and serving content.
-* [**Pinpoint (Pages)**](.#-pages): The front-end javascript; manages how content is arranged on the pinpoint pages, services API queries to IntentRank and handles interactions between the user and the pinpoint pages.
+* [**Light (Pages)**](.#-pages): The front-end javascript; manages how content is arranged on the discovery page or ad, services API queries to IntentRank and handles interactions between the user and the pinpoint pages.
 * [**IntentRank**](.#intentrank):  Provides Pages with products and content (in the form of "Tiles").
 * [**Analytics**](.#-analytics): An analytics framework for tracking how users interact with the pinpoint pages.